berkeleyGamedev/DecalWebsite/pages/labs/lab2/lab2.md

 Each GameObject with the Health script attached to it will have its own copy of the variables declared within the script (unless the variables are preceded by the keyword **static**).
 Public variables will remain set to their default values unless set to another one via the Inspector. <b>Inspector changes to public variables will override values set in scripts.</b>
 </span>

-We will now modify the <b>startingHealth</b> variable in the Inspector in order to allow our Player to survive more than one hit.
+<br>We will now modify the <b>startingHealth</b> variable in the Inspector in order to allow our Player to survive more than one hit.

 <img src='images\image8.png'>